bartelsjoshuac/SAPG/CodeAnalysis.md

 |4| Multiplication result converted to larger type | High | (CWE-197: Numeric Truncation Error)[https://cwe.mitre.org/data/definitions/197.html]
 |5| Multiplication result converted to larger type | High |  (CWE-681: Incorrect Conversion between Numeric Types) [https://cwe.mitre.org/data/definitions/681.html]

 Looking at the uncontrolled format string found in ldapsearch.c (CWE-134)  This is actually the ldapsearch command line utility that is include with OpenLDAP.
-This may be used be an admin, with root privledges to SSH to the server only, and is not commonly used, except for tests.
+This may be used be an admin, with root privileges to SSH to the server only, and is not commonly used, except for tests.
   ```
   } else
     {